laurentlmx/timegate/README.md

 `Timegate.Check(patient ID + doctor ID, day at 4 PM, 12H, 12H, 12H)`

-24 hours after the appointment, the '7 PM' lock gets removed and it is possible to register again.
+24 hours later, the '7 PM' lock gets removed and it is possible to register again for another appointment from that time onwards.

-2. For a tennis court reservation at 4 PM for 1 hour, valid no later than 15 minutes after the start of the time slot, the parameters are:
+2. For a tennis court reservation at 4 PM for 1 hour, valid no later than 15 minutes after the start of the time slot, the parameters are :

 `Timegate.Check(court number, day at 4 PM, 0, 1H, 15 Minutes)`

-For a reservation confirmed on time, the function can be called a second time to reserve the rest of the time slot:
+For a reservation confirmed on time, the function can be called a second time to reserve the rest of the time slot :

 `Timegate.Check(court number, day at 4:15 PM, 0, 45 Minutes, 45 Minutes)`